 Mary Jones is a citizen of the State of Montana.
 Westbest Nursing Home is a corporation organized under the laws of Oregon having its principle place of business in Oregon.
 Subject matter jurisdiction is based upon Diversity of Citizenship, 28 U.S.C. § 1332.
-Personal Jurisdiction is not questioned.
+Personal jurisdiction is not questioned.
 Venue is proper in the Missoula Division as the incident occurred in Polson, Montana.
 L.R.
-3.1(a)(1).
+1.11(e).